spica-engine/spica/docs/content/guide/bucket.md

 Once it is toggled on, the changes made on the bucket's entries will be stored.

-Navigate to one of the Bucket's entries, look for the **History** button on the top left toolbar.
+Navigate to one of the Bucket's entries, look for the **History** button on the top right toolbar.
 Clicking on it will reveal the last 10 versions of the entry.
-Clicking the version numbers will revert the data to that version.
+Clicking the version numbers will only show that version of the data.
+If you intend to revert the entry to a certain point, just click on the revision number then hit the save button.